2023-2028 STRATEGIC PLAN

 Amanda Krier-Jenkins, University Housing Associate Director

-The Warhawk Success Conference was held on March 1, 2024, with 16 presenters from across campus.
-The keynote speaker addressed the topic of mental health.
-There were more than 110 attendees from many types of units across the university.
-The 2024-25 Success Conference is planned for Feb.
-14, 2025.
+The Warhawk Success Conference is held annually during the spring semester.
+The third annual Success Conference was held on February 14, 2025, with 35 faculty and staff presenters from across campus, offering sessions mapped to the student success framework.
+The keynote speaker, Dr. Melissa Lantta, addressed the topic of the impostor phenomenon.
+There were more than 125 attendees from many types of units across the university.

 We will establish a task force to examine specific student success opportunities.
 Initially, this group will review registration holds and our student debt trends as we work to enhance student social mobility.